hugounavez/signalPointsMVOP/README.md

-This repository contains code I did for some parts of my Master Thesis in Biomedical Engineering.
+## Pulse Wave Velocity Library

+This repository is a compound of modules I used to process **Arterial Pulse Wave** signals and **ECG signals** to calculate the Pulse Wave Velocity in humans.

+This project was part of my final work (Master Thesis) in a [Master in Science program in Biomedical Engineering](http://www.ing.ula.ve/post.biomedica/) at [Universidad of The Andes](http://www.ula.ve/), which was titled **_"Design and implementation of a photopletismographic pulse wave velocity measurement device"_**.

 The library does the reference points identification needed to the PWV calculation.